 Heleen Janssen is a researcher within the Blockchain Society & Policy Research Team.
 She has a background and strong interest in law, technology & society.
 Her research focus will revolve around the governance of emerging data intermediaries that seek to empower individuals, communities, or perhaps SMEs, by offering them (tech & legal) data governance models.
 These may envisage an alternative to the (often) opaque business models, which entail systemic asymmetries of information and power.
 Heleen will focus on the role and influence of regulators in responding to questions and issues about power and control, which potentially arise from within and around the data governance models in these tech/legal data intermediaries.

 Heleen is also working as an associate researcher and affiliate lecturer at the Department of Computer Science and Technology, in the Compliant and Accountable Systems Research Group of the University of Cambridge.
 She is also a member of the Microsoft Cloud Computing Research Centre.
+On 1 September 2021 Heleen was appointed for four years as a member of the independent Advisory Committee on Data Protection of the municipality of Amsterdam (Commissie Persoonsgegevens Amsterdam, CPA).

 From 2019 – 2020, she worked as coordinating legal specialist in the team “Emerging technologies, Public Values and Fundamental rights” at the Department of Digital Government, at the Ministry of the Interior.
 Among her responsibilities were her active participation on behalf of the Dutch government in the Comité ad Hoc on Artificial Intelligence (CAHAI, Council of Europe).
 She also prepared the government's response to EU’s White Paper on Artificial Intelligence (2020), and tasked a research group to develop a fundamental rights impact assessment that public bodies should use whenever they envisage the use of algorithms (e.g. in their decision-making, or in tendering procedures).